embark-framework/embark-site/source/docs/contracts_configuration.md

 ### Specify contract file from package

-It's also possible to specify a contract file from a npm package:
+It's also possible to specify a contract file from an npm package:

 <pre><code class="javascript">// config/contracts.js
 module.exports = {